realityforge/planet_quake/README.md

   * HTML and CSS menu renderer
   * URL state management for accessing menus and for connecting to a server, i.e. https://quake.games?connect%20address using the [History API pushstate](https://caniuse.com/?search=pushstate)
   * Language agnostic events API for writing new cgames/games/uis in other languages like Python, JavaScript, Lua
-  * Software renderer for rendering far distances in a web-worker, WebGL if OffscreenCanvas is available, low resolution software GL is not available
+  * r_smp 2 Software renderer for rendering far distances in a web-worker, WebGL if OffscreenCanvas is available, low resolution software GL is not available
   * Always on twitch.tv streaming at no expense to the game server
   * Shader palettes for pre-rendering colors and changing the theme of maps
   * Socks5 based cUrl downloads for downloading over the proxy and avoid content access controls